shivakar/dotfiles/README.md

 ## Shivakar's dotfiles

 *Warning*: You should never blindly use someone else's dotfiles without reviewing and understanding the code.
 Use at your own risk!!
+Setup does things like add my SSH keys to `~/.ssh/authorized_keys`.
+It would be better to take inspiration, copy or fork the repo and make it your own.

 ## Prerequisites